 Part I -Theoretical Lectures

-Lectures in phlebotomy are offered on campus and include blood specimen collection by venipuncture and skin puncture, anatomy and physiology of body systems with emphasis on the circulatory system, infection control, safety, quality assurance, specimen processing and storage including other types of specimens, and legal responsibilities of the phlebotomist.
+Lectures include blood specimen collection by venipuncture and skin puncture, anatomy and physiology of body systems with an emphasis on the circulatory system, infection control, safety, quality assurance, specimen processing, and storage including other types of specimens, and legal responsibilities of the phlebotomist.

 Academic Requirements: Phlebotomy students must successfully complete Part I to be eligible to progress to Part II of the program.

 - Achieve a minimum overall Part I course average (quizzes & exams) of 70%

 - Achieve a minimum grade of 70% on Part I of the Final Comprehensive Exam